akram0zaki/flatforge/docs/architecture/README.md

 ### CLI

-The CLI module contains the command line interface for FlatMagic.
+The CLI module contains the command line interface for FlatForge.
 It provides commands for validating, converting, and counting records in flat files.

 Key components:
 - `main`: Main CLI entry point